openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Details:** This 32-character value is a key that identifies the user's session.
 All browser events and the server :ref:`enrollment<enrollment>` events include a value for the session.
-Other server events do not include a session value.
+Other server events and mobile events do not include a session value.

 ===================
 ``time`` Field